Menu Close

 Ptolemy's 1st projection

-Ptolemy’s 1st projection, also known as the plane chart or planispheric projection, is an early cartographic technique attributed to the Greco-Roman mathematician and geographer Claudius Ptolemy.
-Ptolemy’s work in geography, particularly as compiled in his seminal work, the Geographia (or Geography), laid the foundation for modern cartography.
+Ptolemy’s 1st projection is also known as the plane chart or planispheric projection.
+It is an early cartographic technique by the Greco-Roman mathematician and geographer Claudius Ptolemy.
+Ptolemy’s work in geography forms the basis of modern cartography.
+His ideas are particularly clear in his seminal work, the Geographia (or Geography).

 Overview of Ptolemy’s 1st Projection